Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Abductive Learning of Neuro-Symbolic Ontologies

-From the high share (see ordinate) of the respective subgroups we can infer, that the propositional statements using the neurons or $S_{M}$ features describe the taxons from adequately up to very good.
-In particular for the latter case (right) we see that the subgroups are pure, yet, not complete.
-To give two concrete statements: first, fruits that are not brown and not stained and not orange and not star shaped will use neuron $\bar {13}$ from $\bar N$.
-Second, if the neuron $\bar{13}$ and $\bar{14}$ and $\bar{9}$ are used by the NN this implies that the fruit is orange with confidence about 0.54.
-Using this method one can infer the similarity relation $\sim$ and provide an explanation framework.
+We depict four example results in~\cref{fig:interpretation-fruit360}.
+On the left we show subgroups in terms of neurons; on the right, in terms of interpretable features.
+On the abscissa we find propositional statements combining the respective features.
+From the high share (ordinate) of the respective subgroups we can infer that the propositional statements describe the taxons from adequately up to very well.
+In the latter case (right), the subgroups are pure yet not complete.
+Two concrete examples: (1) fruits that are not brown, not stained, not orange, and not star-shaped will activate neuron $\bar{13}$ from $\bar N$; (2) if neurons $\bar{13}$, $\bar{14}$, and $\bar{9}$ are activated, this implies the fruit is orange with confidence $\approx 0.54$.
+Using this method one can infer the similarity relation $\sim$ and provide a structured explanation framework.